-A Wichita State University alumnus and former student-athlete, Dr. Eric L. Sexton, enters his sixth full season as Director of Athletics at WSU after being named to the position April 23, 2008.
+A Wichita State University alumnus and former student-athlete, Dr. Eric L. Sexton, enters his seventh full season as Director of Athletics at WSU after being named to the position April 23, 2008.

-He took over the reigns of a growing and successful program, and has taken it to even new heights, overseeing arguably the greatest year in Shocker history in 2012-13.
+He took over the reigns of a growing and successful program, and has taken it to even new heights, overseeing arguably the greatest two years in Shocker history.

-A first for Shocker Athletics in a year of firsts, twelve of 15 sports were represented in NCAA competition.
+The two-year assault on the WSU and MVC record books by the Shockers began in 2012-13.
+A first for Shocker Athletics in a year of firsts, 12-of-15 sports were represented in NCAA competition.
 Wichita State’s volleyball team reached the Sweet 16 for the first time, the women’s basketball team won its first MVC title and played in the NCAA Tournament for the first time in history, and the men’s basketball team reached the Final Four for only the second time in history and the first time in 48 years.

 The Shockers also qualified for NCAA competition in men’s and women’s indoor and outdoor track and field, women’s tennis, men’s tennis, men’s golf and baseball, and also won MVC titles in women’s indoor track and field, women’s tennis, men’s tennis, men’s golf and baseball.

-During the past five years, the institutional Academic Progress Rate (APR), which measures an institution’s eligibility and retention rate, has increased to an overall high of 975.
-Six WSU teams have been recognized for perfect 1,000 APR multi-year rates during Sexton’s tenure.
+During the past five years, the institutional Academic Progress Rate (APR), which measures an institution’s eligibility and retention rate, has increased to an overall high of 977.
+Eight WSU teams have been recognized for perfect 1,000 APR multi-year rates during Sexton’s tenure.

-The Graduation Success Rate (GSR) for WSU Athletics is currently 81 percent, matching the overall GSR for all institutions across the country.
+The Graduation Success Rate (GSR) for WSU Athletics is currently 83 percent, just one percent behind the GSR for all institutions across the country.
 The GSR measures the graduation success rate for student-athletes receiving athletic aid in their first year of enrollment and who graduated within a six-year time period.

 Sexton has been active in other areas, as well, choosing to build upon the success of Roundhouse Renaissance.
 Wichita State’s $25 million reconstruction of Charles Koch Arena was completed in 2003 and enhances the student-athlete and fan experience.

-Most recently, he added a new first-class HD scoreboard and sound system in Charles Koch Arena, new LED mezzanine signage to increase revenue streams, and a renovated men’s basketball locker room to keep the competitive recruiting edge.
+Most recently, he added a new first-class HD scoreboard and sound system in Charles Koch Arena, new LED mezzanine signage to increase revenue streams, and a renovated men’s and women’s basketball locker rooms to keep the competitive recruiting edge.

 Early in Sexton’s tenure, the Shocker Athletic Department completed fundraising and construction of the Bombardier Learjet Baseball Practice Facility and the Wink Hartman Golf Practice Facility as a testimony to keeping that edge in all Shocker sports programs.

-In addition, the largest amount ever raised for WSU’s Shocker Athletic Scholarship Organization was achieved this fiscal year at $4.2 million.
+In addition, the largest amount ever raised for WSU’s Shocker Athletic Scholarship Organization was achieved in 2012-13 at $4.2 million.

 Sexton, a 1987 WSU graduate and former member of the golf team, moved to the Athletic Department from his position of Executive Director for Government Relations and Board of Trustees at WSU.
 In that role, he was responsible for building relationships with elected and appointed officials at the local, state, and federal levels to advance the university’s finances and to provide for the academic and research needs of the Wichita region.